sajjadhussa1n/CS470-Machine-Learning-2025/lectures/7_decision_trees/lecture_notes.md

 # Week 07 – Decision Trees

-Decision Trees are among the most intuitive and interpretable machine learning models.
-They recursively partition the data space into smaller and more homogeneous regions based on feature values.
-Each partition represents a decision rule, and the final leaves represent the predicted class or value.

 This week, we explore how decision trees work for **classification** and **regression**, including the mathematical principles such as **entropy**, **information gain**, **Gini impurity**, and **mean squared error (MSE)** for regression trees.